IBE160/beergame/docs/project-plan.md

 - [x] Research
   - [x] /analyst *research "Which AI library should we use for orchestrating LLM interactions?"
 - [x] Product Brief
-  - [x] /analyst *product-brief "Read the two brainstorming sessions the research session and the @proposal.md file, and create a product brief for the project."
+  - [x] /run-agent-task analyst *product-brief "Read the two brainstorming sessions the research session and the @proposal.md file, and create a product brief for the project."

 ## Fase 1